About Leanne

 After completing a graduate degree in communications, Leanne contributed within mental health spaces such as Bell Let’s Talk and SickNotWeak, later working with the Canadian Mental Health Association and the Centre for Addiction and Mental Health to run creative writing programs in community centres and psychiatric wards.
 Named Scarborough’s Emerging Writer of 2016 and a Journey Prize nominee in 2019, she wrote the first draft of Never Been Better through the University of Guelph’s MFA program, guided by the mentorship of Kyo Maclear, Catherine Bush, Carrianne Leung and Mona Awad.

-A decade after her hospitalization, Leanne is excited to be launching Never Been Better with HarperCollins Canada and Putnam Books - it is definitely the kind of weird and hopeful book she longed to read while she was in the ward.
+A decade after her hospitalization, Leanne is excited to have published Never Been Better with HarperCollins Canada and Putnam Books with translations in Germany, Brazil, and the Netherlands.
+It’s definitely the kind of weird and hopeful book she longed to read while she was in the ward.
+This year, Leanne is serving as Fountain House NYC’s first Writer in Residence, and she is thrilled to help other writers living with mental illness share their stories with the world.

 The stories behind the settings…